Back to Hub

 Challenges & Lessons Learned

-• Direct Drive Operation — Running without an ESC makes the system rugged and simple, but lacks proportional speed control.
-It's an all-or-nothing power curve.
+• Direct Drive — Operating without an ESC keeps the system simple and durable, but eliminates speed control.
+The motor runs at full power or off.

-• Version 1 Constraints — This first iteration proved the concept and power delivery, paving the way for future improvements in controls and sealing.
+• Version 1 Constraints — This version proved the concept and identified the need for speed control and better sealing in future builds.

 Built at 16 years 3 months